First Visit to BuzzFlick? Kickoff Your First video with a FREE $500 Credit, and a Blockbuster Script!

 Explainer videos are less than 120 seconds short video clips used to explain a business idea, product features, critical topics, and complicated concepts.

-Explainer videos use 2D animation to make the explanation more attractive and engaging.
+Explainer video production company uses 2D animation to make the explanation more attractive and engaging.
 The explainer videos break down complicated concepts into easy and understandable pieces of information.

 5. Presentation Videos